BY SOFO ARCHON

 On the contrary, what does wonders in motivating people to change their habits is that which touches their hearts — that is, what influences them on an emotional level.
 When it comes to saying “no” to the consumption of food derived from animals, the majority of people are moved to do so by things that make them feel empathetic towards animals.

 As children, we all loved animals, enjoyed their presence, and felt empathy for them.
-I remember when I happened to experience for the first time a chicken being killed right in front of my eyes.
+I remember when I happened to experience for the first time a chicken having its throat slit right in front of my eyes.
 My heart was broken.
 I couldn’t believe how a human could cut the throat open of another living, sentient being just like that.

 Now, as adults, most of us have become numb to the torture and brutal death all these animals have to suffer, just so that we can satisfy our appetite.
 But our empathy can be re-awakened, only if we place ourselves in the animals’ shoes and see things from their own perspective.